alpsteam/autonomous-labs/lab-2/lab-2.md

 The process of managing potentially hundreds, or thousands, of individual database instances within Docker containers, can become impractical and costly.

-### Taking advantage of a Database-as-a-service layer
+### Using a data persitance layer with microservices

-In order to solve these issues we can introduce a data management layer, which will mirror the application microservices.
+In order to solve these issues we can introduce a data persistance layer.
+For every microservice that requires a persistant database, the data management layer will provide a database for the microservice.

-This means that each microservice gets alligned with its own containerized database, that runs in the data management layer.
+This means that each microservice gets alligned with its own containerized database.

 ![Oracle DB with Microservices](images/oracle-db-microservices.png)